TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 }
 ```

-I hope you didn't forget about confounder.
+I hope you didn't forget about the confounder.
 In the code above, it is autogenerated and returned from the `encrypt_no_checksum` function.
 We need it to correctly calculate HMAC.
 What is next?
 Right, checksum calculation.

 ```rust
 fn encrypt(key: &[u8], key_usage: i32, send_seq: u64, message: &mut [SecBuffer<'_>]) {